ishaangupta342/Face-Recognition-Attendance-Sysytem/README.md

 Instructions
 ----------
-1) First run the command pip install -r requiremwnts.txt in commandprompt terminal after opening the folder.
+1) First run the command pip install -r requirements.txt in commandprompt terminal after opening the folder.
 2) Then run the app.py file.
 3) Then go to the link appearing in the terminal.
 4) For more details watch the tutorial.